chongzhou96/EdgeSAM/README.md

 Since EdgeSAM can run smoothly on a mobile phone, it's fine if you don't have a GPU.

-We've deployed the same web demo in the Hugging Face Space [[link](https://huggingface.co/spaces/chongzhou/EdgeSAM)].
-However, since it uses the CPU as the backend and is shared by all users, the experience might not be as good as a local deployment.
+We've deployed the same web demo in the Hugging Face Space [[link](https://huggingface.co/spaces/chongzhou/EdgeSAM)]. <del> However, since it uses the CPU as the backend and is shared by all users, the experience might not be as good as a local deployment. </del>  Really appreciate the Hugging Face team for supporting us with the GPU!

 **Speed up the web demo with ONNX backend**